ga4gh-discovery/data-connect/hugo/content/docs/getting-started/provision-data.md

 {row-divider}
 #### Implementation

-The GA4GH API requires [table operations](/api/#tag/tables) to be implemented to specification for basic discovery and browsing.
+GA4GH Search requires [table operations](/api/#tag/tables) to be implemented to specification for basic discovery and browsing.

 Optional but not required, [query operations](/api/#tag/search) may be implemented to support querying with SQL.

-The Search API is backend agnostic, which means any solution that implements the [API specification](/api) is valid.
+GA4GH Search is backend agnostic, which means any solution that implements the [API specification](/api) is valid.
 You can use your favorite REST application frameworks to implement GA4GH Search Endpoints or a hosted blob store for a tables-in-a-bucket implementation requiring no code.

 Checkout the following examples for some inspiration.
 {divider}